tonkeeper/ton-connect/TonConnect2.md

 Decentralized apps may use `sha256("wallet")` key for the smart contract address.
 When the wallet receives request to sign a message to a smart contract with a given **.ton** name, a valid and up-to-date DNS record would be used to authenticate that contract address with that name.

-**TODO:** callback/return URLs should also be specified in the TON DNS to permit their verification for dapps that cannot sign their own requests.

 Centralized services may also use `sha256("tonconnect.app-pk")` key to specify 32-byte [app public key](#app-keypair) used to initiate authentication requests to the wallet.
 The key should be stored on the online server and can be frequently rotated via TON.DNS record update.

 ## Workflows